dotcms-plugins/com.dotcms.ema/README.md

 The EMA plugin acts like a Servlet Filter listening calls for a page in "Edit Mode".
 When the plugin receives an edit mode request for a page on a site with EMA support, it will `POST` the Page API data/context including the template, containers, layout , content and vistor information to your SPA or remote site.
 For reference, the EMA payload is the same as what is returned from  the page endpoint `/api/v1/page/json/{path}`.  dotCMS `POSTs` this payload to your SPA or remote site renderer with the content type  of `application/x-www-form-urlencoded` and the Page API data as a json string as the form parameter `dotPageData`.
 The remote application or SPA needs to be built to accept this POSTed parameter, parse the `dotPageData` param and use it to statically render your App server-side in that state our route.  dotCMS will read this rendered state/html and return it to edit mode.

 ## Routes
 dotCMS EMA supports two kinds of routes -  page routes and slug routes.
-This works because dotCMS is a hybrid system and the page API supports requests for page data using real page urls, which can include page urls and slug urls.
-This means that both of these are valid API requests for page data
+This works because dotCMS is a hybrid system and the page API supports requests for page data using real page urls, which are both page urls and slug urls in dotCMS.
+This means that both of these routes are valid API requests for page data
 ```https://demo.dotcms.com/api/v1/page/json/about-us/index```
 and
 ```https://demo.dotcms.com/api/v1/page/json/blogs/your-blog-slug-url-mapped-title```

 ### Slug Content
-When a slug route is requested dotCMS will include the slug content for the route in a property called `urlContentMap`, which  contains the entire slug mapped content for that route.
+When a slug route is requested via API, dotCMS will include the slug content for the route in a property called `urlContentMap`, which contains the entire slug content object for that route.

 > Note: While page routes can have distinct, manageable content and layouts, slug routes generally cannot.
 Changes made to a page routes' layouts/content will only affect the page being edited.
 This is different for slug based routes.
 Because all slug content of a type shares the same detail page, changes made to the slug detail page/layout will affect all the slug routes for that specific content type.

 ### Adding/Removing Routes
 To add a new route for an SPA in dotCMS all you need to do is add a page or a new Slug based content.
-The new route will automatically be included in calls to the Navigation API and or the content apis which dictation valid routes for your application.
+The new route will automatically be included in calls to the Navigation API and/or the content apis which dictation valid routes for your application.
 Unpublishing/deleting a route will automatically remove the route from your SPA/app

 ## Edit Mode JS Events
-dotCMS expects certian events to fire actions while in Edit Mode.
+dotCMS expects certain events to fire actions while in Edit Mode.
 These are important if you want to build a custom application or SPA that supports Edit Mode Anywhere.
 These include:

 1. Internal User Navigation
 This forces a page refresh in your APP and should fire when a user clicks an internal link in your SPA